-Revenue Procedure 2013-23 announced that the Central African Republic, Sudan and Tunisia are the only three countries for 2012 where it was determined that war, civil unrest, or similar adverse conditions precluded the normal conduct of business for purposes of Code § 911.
-The effective date for the Central African Republic was December 28, 2012, the effective date for Sudan was September 15, 2012, and the effective date for Tunisia was September 15, 2012.
+Revenue Procedure 2014-25 announced that Egypt, Lebanon, Pakistan and Yemen are the only four countries for 2013 where it was determined that war, civil unrest, or similar adverse conditions precluded the normal conduct of business for purposes of Code § 911.
+The effective date for Egypt was July 3, 2013, the effective date for Lebanon was September 5, 2013, the effective date for Pakistan was August 9, 2013, and the effective date for Yemen was August 6, 2013.

 Code § 911(a) allows a “qualified individual” to exclude foreign earned income and housing cost amounts from gross income, typically referred to as the “foreign earned income exclusion.”
 Code § §911(d)(1) defines the term “qualified individual” as an individual whose tax home is in a foreign country and who is: